 For those considering moving to Pennsylvania's economic hub, here are some of the pros and cons of moving to Philadelphia.

 As the birthplace of independent America, Philadelphia places a lot of emphasis on history and heritage.
 This is reflected in the city's accommodation, some of which is up to 300 years old.

-Those looking for something a little more modern will also have some good options as there are plenty of newly-built lofts and apartments on offer.
+Those looking for something a little more modern will also have some viable options, as there are plenty of newly built lofts and apartments on offer.

 - CON: Shortage of affordable housing

 As the cost of living in Philadelphia rises, so does the cost of housing.
-There’s an ever-widening gap between low and high-income housing, leaving few options for the city’s middle-class residents.
+There's an ever-widening gap between low and high-income housing, leaving fewer options for working residents in the middle.

 Lifestyle in Philadelphia

 Located just a few hours from New York City and Washington, DC, Philadelphia is an ideal spot for those who are keen to explore the major cities along the East Coast.

 + PRO: A city rich in history